 For class calendar and google location maps, please click here.

 Please write to me at email@example.com if you have any questions or you want to reserve your spot in a course session.

 Evolving Together – Master Classes and Professional Development Circle for Yoga Teachers

 These monthly in-depth sessions will nurture your practice, support you in learning best practices for guiding yoga techniques and connect you with other yogis who share your passion.

-Session One – The Somatics of Spinal Movement
+Session Five – The Art of Communication –

 For more information, click Evolving Together – Monthly Master Classes and Professional Development for Yoga Teachers.

 Living Awake – 8 session Mindfulness Meditation and Emotional Intelligence Course with Allison Ulan